Your fleet is wearing out where you cannot see it.

 Our operators are not directly employed.
 Can we still attribute?

 Yes.
-PIN-level worker attribution at the tablet, regardless of who employs the operator.
+On wet hire the operator is usually the subcontractor's, not yours.
+PIN-level worker attribution at the tablet handles that, regardless of who employs the operator.
 The hours, the fuel, the faults and the condition stay attached to the person at the controls.
 That is the basis for the deduction defence and the asset-condition record.

 How does the platform handle remote sites on patchy connectivity?